akossarkany/3DDelft/README.md

 At time of writing, no convenient way has been found to use a ScriptableObject for runtime configuration without this drawback.

+# Setting up custom 3D Netherlands Project

+## Introduction
+## Getting Started
+## Configuring the new municipality
+## Loading new layers

+### WFS
+1. What is WFS?
+2. The 3D Netherlands WFS functionality
+3. How to import a WFS layer into 3D Netherlands

+## 5. Making and loading 3D tiles
+## 6. Loading and storing OBJ
+## 7. Future